serverless/guide/source/dev/testing.md

 #### Integration Testing

-In serverless architectures, control over many — or even most — components is given up.
+In serverless architectures, control over many—or even most—components is given up.
 This is generally true of using SaaS products, but with a fully serverless system, the number of points where the developer has full control is further reduced.
 On AWS, user code is limited to Lambda functions, API Gateway mappings, and IoT rules, which gives no ability to, for example, induce a premature shutdown of the underlying EC2 instance handling an API Gateway connection, or cause SNS to fail when invoked by an event on S3.
 While the compute components of serverless systems are generally stateless (a good practice), this doesn’t mean that, in a degraded system, they will meet performance requirements (e.g., latency, data loss, management of distributed transactions, etc.).

 While unit testing of serverless function code is fairly straightforward, as we've seen above, this does not suffice for verifying that a full system is production-ready; integration testing is required.
 However, integration testing for serverless architectures presents a problem.
 For the purpose of this section, we will assume the system uses solely AWS services.
 How can we test the situation where DynamoDB has less-than-perfect reliability?
 Does our system degrade gracefully?
 Does our logging and monitoring system adequately inform us of the problems?